Service Terms

 Support relating to CCTV, smart doorbells, security cameras, networks, accounts, devices and premises is subject to authority, privacy, safety and legal restrictions.
 We may refuse requests involving covert surveillance, unauthorised account or device access, unreasonable privacy risk, high-risk electrical work, restricted cabling work, building work outside scope or work requiring a licensed specialist.

-Public profiles, ratings, reviews, referral links, job counts and promotional statistics are platform features only.
-They do not guarantee availability, suitability, outcome, price, licence status or future performance.
-Providers remain responsible for the accuracy of their profile, advertised services, qualifications, certificates, insurance details and claims.
+Public profiles, ratings, reviews, referral links, job counts and promotional statistics are service features only.
+They do not guarantee availability, suitability, outcome, price, licence status or future performance. service partners remain responsible for the accuracy of their profile, advertised services, qualifications, certificates, insurance details and claims.

 service process terms: email support, support request conversion and quotes

-Support requests may come from web forms, guided intake, direct booking pages, customer profiles, provider profiles, email replies, support support requests or our authorised team-created records.
-We may triage these requests and convert them into help requests, quote requests, incident reviews, booking enquiries or provider/our authorised team tasks.
+Support requests may come from web forms, guided intake, direct booking pages, customer profiles, service partner profiles, email replies, support requests or our authorised team-created records.
+We may triage these requests and convert them into help requests, quote requests, incident reviews, booking enquiries or service partner/our authorised team tasks.

-- Convert to help request: used when a customer needs technology help, booking triage or provider matching.
+- Convert to help request: used when a customer needs technology help, booking triage or service partner matching.

 - Convert to incident: used for scam/security concerns, complaints, unsafe behaviour, damage, poor conduct or trust and safety issues.